 Measure Would Grant Courts Additional Discretion in Sentencing Individuals

-(TRENTON) Legislation Assemblymen Craig J. Coughlin and Gordon M. Johnson sponsored to allow New Jersey courts to assign community service as penalties for certain crimes in lieu of monetary fines was approved Monday by the General Assembly, 75-1-0.
+(TRENTON) – Assembly approved legislation Assembly Democrats Craig J. Coughlin, Gordon M. Johnson and Benjie Wimberly sponsored to allow New Jersey courts to assign community service as penalties for certain crimes in lieu of monetary fines was advanced Monday by a Senate panel.

 “Giving judges the extra flexibility to take into account an offender’s financial standing before handing down a sentence that includes fines that realistically will never be repaid will save our local legal systems time and money in the long run,” said Coughlin (D-Middlesex).
 “After all, time is a currency everyone values.”